More Reasons to Choose a Green Roof

 Green roofs are good sound insulators.
 The growing medium on a green roof reduces lower sound frequencies, while the plants block higher frequencies.
 Taken in tandem, these elements help create a more peaceful environment for all who work or live in the building.

 Enhanced Urban Aesthetics

 Green roofs are beautiful architecturally.
-They hide less attractive rooftops, antennae and HVAC elements and offer a visual respite from the hard surfaces of urban life.
+It hides less attractive rooftops, antennae and HVAC elements, and offer a visual respite from the hard surfaces of urban life.
 Green roofs also instill the feeling of calm that comes with surrounding one's self with nature.

 Good Long-Term Value

-It's true—green roofs require a large investment in the beginning, but over time green roofs are more cost efficient than most other roofing alternatives.
-Green roofs can last up to 50 years and offer up to 50% in savings for heating and cooling as opposed to traditional roofing systems.
+It's true — green roofs require a large investment in the beginning, but over time, it is are more cost efficient than most other roofing alternatives.
+Green roofs can last up to 50 years and offer up to 50 percent in savings for heating and cooling as opposed to traditional roofing systems.
 Property values can also be favorably impacted for buildings with green roofs.

-So, yes, green roofs are great for the environment but the benefits they offer can extend far beyond just that.
+So, yes, green roofs are great for the environment, but the benefits it offers can extend far beyond just that.

 Make it easy to find the water-saving solutions that are right for your property and budget.
 Plus, get professional advice on ways to reduce waste, recoup costs through savings and take advantage of rebates where available.